danielvicentini/socialdistance/README.md

 * Python applications to exchange information at the Backend, Monitoring Modules and Front End modules
 * Influx DB for data storage
 * Grafana Server for Dashboard GUI
-* A cloud IaaS service to host all the components - In our project we host it on Digital Ocean Service.
+* A Cloud IaaS service to host all the components - In our project we host it on Digital Ocean Service.
 * Cisco Webex Teams Cloud Services as a Frontend for the users
 * Cisco Meraki Cloud Services to interact with the necessary information